 Neurocrine Biosciences filed an Investigational New Drug (IND) application and completed dosing in the single ascending dose portion of a Phase I study designed to assess initial safety, tolerability and pharmacokinetics of a novel, internally discovered VMAT2 inhibitor.
 This compound has the potential to be used in the treatment of several neurology and/or psychiatry disorders.
 The multiple dosing portion of this Phase I study is ongoing and is expected to be completed during the first half of 2019.

 Novel CNS Compound

 Neurocrine Biosciences filed an IND application and completed dosing in a Phase I single ascending dose study for an internally discovered first-in-class CNS compound with potential use in the treatment of several neurology and/or psychiatry disorders.
 The study is a randomized, double-blind, single ascending dose study to evaluate the safety, tolerability and pharmacokinetic profile of the compound in healthy participants.
 Additional analyses of the data from this study are ongoing to inform the design of future clinical studies for the program.

 Policy on expanded access to investigational medicines

-Individuals interested in participating in clinical trials for our products may visit the “Pipeline” section of our website for information on our ongoing clinical trials.
-At this time, Neurocrine does not have an expanded access program that allows patients to have access to our investigational products prior to FDA approval.
-We will update this page as we grow and reassess our approach to expanded access programs.
+Individuals interested in participating in clinical trials for Neurocrine Biosciences’ products may visit the “Pipeline” section of the website for information on ongoing clinical trials.
+At this time, Neurocrine Biosciences does not have an expanded access program that allows patients to have access to the Company’s investigational products prior to FDA approval.
+Neurocrine Biosciences will update this page as the Company grows and reassesses the approach to expanded access programs.
 If you have any questions, please contact firstname.lastname@example.org.